BrendaZhu95/LeetCode_SQL_practice/rank scores.md

 ## Analysis

-For a score, its rank is the number of scores in the Scores table without duplicates that is **larger than or equal** to the score.
+For a score, its rank is the number of scores in the Scores table without duplicates that is **larger than or equal** to the score. <br/>
-Take above table as example, there are six scores, 3.50, 3.65, 4.00, 3.85, 4.00 and 3.65.
+In above table, there are six scores, and four distinct scores: 3.50, 3.65, 3.85 and 4.00. <br/>
-The distinct scores are 3.50, 3.65, 3.85 and 4.00.
-For a score of 4.00, only 4.00 ≥ 4.00, so the rank is 1.
+For 4.00, there is only one score 4.00 is greater than or equal to 4.00, so the rank of 4.00 is 1. <br/>
-Similarly, for a score of 3.65, 4.00 ≥ 3.65, 3.85 ≥ 3.65, 3.65 ≥ 3.65, therefore, the rank is 3.
+Similarly, for 3.65, there are three scores are greater than or equl to it: 4.00, 3.85, 3.65.
+So rank of 3.65 is 3.<br/>

-First, we need to get all distinct scores:
+First, get all distinct scores:
 ```
 SELECT DISTINCT Score FROM Scores;
 ```
-Assuming that we call the table of distinct scores **t**, next we can fully join t and Scores and filter scores in **t that is larger than or equal to each score in Scores**:
+We call this distinct scores table **ranking**, <br/>
+then we join ranking and Scores and filter scores in **ranking that is larger than or equal to each score in Scores**:

 ```
-SELECT s.Score, t.Score FROM
+SELECT s.Score, ranking.Score FROM
-(SELECT DISTINCT Score FROM Scores) AS t, Scores AS s
+(SELECT DISTINCT Score FROM Scores) AS ranking, Scores AS s
-WHERE s.Score <= t.Score;
+WHERE s.Score <= ranking.Score;
 ```
-For each score in Scores, count how many scores in t are larger than or equal to it:
+For each score in Scores, count how many scores in ranking are larger than or equal to it:
 ```
-SELECT s.Score, COUNT(t.Score) AS Rank FROM
+SELECT s.Score, COUNT(ranking.Score) AS Rank FROM
-(SELECT DISTINCT Score FROM Scores) AS t, Scores AS s
+(SELECT DISTINCT Score FROM Scores) AS ranking, Scores AS s
-WHERE s.Score <= t.Score
+WHERE s.Score <= ranking.Score
 GROUP BY s.Id, s.Score;
 ```
 Finally, sort by score in descending order:
 ```
-SELECT s.Score, COUNT(t.Score) AS Rank FROM
+SELECT s.Score, COUNT(ranking.Score) AS Rank FROM
-(SELECT DISTINCT Score FROM Scores) AS t, Scores AS s
+(SELECT DISTINCT Score FROM Scores) AS ranking, Scores AS s
-WHERE s.Score <= t.Score
+WHERE s.Score <= ranking.Score
 GROUP BY s.Id, s.Score
 ORDER BY s.Score DESC;
 ```

 ## Solution
 ```
-SELECT s.Score, COUNT(t.Score) AS Rank FROM
+SELECT s.Score as Score, COUNT(ranking.Score) AS Rank FROM
-(SELECT DISTINCT Score FROM Scores) AS t, Scores AS s
+(SELECT DISTINCT Score FROM Scores) AS ranking, Scores AS s
-WHERE s.Score <= t.Score
+WHERE s.Score <= ranking.Score
 GROUP BY s.Id, s.Score
 ORDER BY s.Score DESC;
 ```